GerHobbelt/nyc-PoC-0001/README.md

 ## P.S.: circleCI runs and reports ALL GREEN/SUCCESS, but do check those numbers: they are still ZERO there too!

-Adding commandline options like `--functions 90`, etc. doesn't help one bit as 90% of zero is still ZERO and apparently considered a PASS. :sad:
+Adding commandline options like `--functions 90`, etc. doesn't help one bit as 90% of zero is still ZERO and apparently considered a PASS. 😭